 (previously known as Panagra intextata)

-The adult moths of this species are brown with patchy dark markings.
+The adult moths of this species are mottled brown with patchy dark markings.
+The forewing post-medial line curves from the hind margin to the margin near wing-tip, although some specimens also have a few dots arcing to the costa.
 The wingspan is about 2 cms.
+The females have slightly recurved forewing tips.
 The males and the females in this genus both have thread-like antennae.

 Further reading :

 Ian F.B.
 Common,